 Kettlebell swings and rowing machines belong to the same family.
-They are both hip hinge movements.
+They are both hip-hinge movements.
 Which means they work on the same muscle groups.
 But at the same time, they are two radically different exercises.
-On the surface, an ergometer rower is a cardio equipment.
-And the kettlebell swing is a resistant training.
-So let’s see which one would give you the best results.

-This article is structured in a way were I’ll show you some evidence from the studies and chip in my own personal and professional experience.
-At the same time I want to be totally transparent with you.
-I’ve developed great relationship with a kettlebells over the last years.
-Just because I needed to do a good workout at home.
-But here’s the thing.
+This article is structured in a way where I’ll show you some evidence from the studies and chip in my own personal and professional experience.

-I live in a flat.
-So I didn’t have an option for a full gym set up.
-That’s why the rowing machine was out of my possibility, just because of the shortage of space.
-But I know for fact, that if I would live in the house with a garage, then I would shoot for both.
+I live in a flat so I didn’t have an option for a full gym set up.
+That’s why the rowing machine was out of my options (simply because of the shortage of space).
+But I know for fact, that if I would live in a house with a garage, then I would shoot for both.

-The harder you pull, the more air gets in, the more tension and resistance you feel.
+- The harder you pull, the more air gets in, and the more tension and resistance you feel.

 That is all connected to the monitor with wires.
 Each stroke is recorded and gives you specific data about your performance.
 So this brings us to our first benefit.

 You can measure your stats and performance metrics